 Well, that's one of the things people are examining.

-Uh is there really something going on on the Democrat side?
+Is there really something going on on the Democrat side?

-Or is it, as many suspect, they just want some excitement.
+Or is it, as many suspect, they just want some excitement?

-Here comes this young guy Obama, who's got everybody all fired up.
+He's got everybody all fired up.

-Whoa, it's a story.
+Wow, it's a story.

-The new theory is that there won't be at the end of the day because they're gonna stick with Obama till he wins the nomination.
+The new theory is that there won't be at the end of the day because they're going to stick with Obama till he wins a nomination because that's what they want.

-I don't know, but uh at the real end of the day, I don't care if it's Hillary or Obama versus McCain.
+But at the real end of the day, I don't care if it's Hillary or Obama versus McCain.

-Uh let's say it's Hillary.
+Let's say it's Hillary.

-I guarantee you that all of this stuff that they are saying about Bill and Hillary and the race thing, and it'll be forgotten.
+I guarantee you that all of this stuff that they are saying about Bill and Hillary and the race thing, it'll be forgotten.

 And by the time we get to September, October, November, the drive-bys will be in full Clinton.